-- During afternoon Seminar, students will have an opportunity to work with teachers in their individual classrooms. - Teachers may also request students with whom they would like to work. - Students are expected to check their email and report to the correct location.

-Any student who is not working with a teacher will report to the following locations during afternoon Seminar:
+- 2:55-3:15 on Wednesdays - During afternoon Seminar, students will have an opportunity to work with teachers in their individual classrooms. - Teachers may also request students with whom they would like to work. - Students are expected to check their email and report to the correct location. - Any student who is not working with a teacher will report to the following locations during afternoon Seminar: